Memeterr/Szakdoga-Info-Bsc-2021/README.md

 ## TODO

+* establish connection with mqtt
+	- if not possible with local broker, use a free cloud broker

+* when adding new device, the type should be selectable (maybe a button for each one?)
+	- these are predefined, so the user can't set their own type

 * devices need an id for a dashboard in mongoDB

 * at create device modal generate default topics, just like at the iotgateway